devendranaga/linux-systems-programming-with-c/chmod.md

 Trying the same program on `/dev/null` gets into permissions denied error. (`EPERM`)

+This simply defines that the `open` system call creates this file in 0700 mode.

 ```bash
 ./a.out /dev/null
 fchmod failure Operation not permitted